paulstothard/cgview/README.md

 # cgview
-CGView is a Java package for generating high quality, zoomable maps of circular genomes.
+CGView is a Java package for generating high-quality, zoomable maps of circular genomes.